ojw1002/Cookie-Colors/README.md

 # CookieColors
-RGB Color picker with a copy option
+RGB Color picker with a copy option.
 Created with HTML, CSS, JavaScript